IgniteUI/igniteui-docfx/en/components/grid/action-strip.md

 # Grid ActionStrip

-The Grid component in Ignite UI for Angular provides the ability to use `ActionStrip` component to achieve row actions.
+The grid component in Ignite UI for Angular provides the ability to use `ActionStrip` and utilize CRUD for row/cell components and row pinning.
-By default, we are providing two grid action components:
+Two grid actions are provided by default:

-- [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI related to grid editing.
-It allows you to quickly toggle edit mode for cells or rows, depending on the value of the `rowEditable` option of the grid and whether deleting rows is allowed.
+- [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI specifically designed for the grid editing.
+It allows you to quickly toggle edit mode for cells or rows, depending on the [`rowEditable`]({environment:angularApiUrl}/classes/IgxGridComponent.html#rowEditable) option and row deletion of the grid.

-- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI related to grid row pinning.
+- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI specifically designed for the grid row pinning.
 It allows you to quickly pin rows and navigate between pinned rows and their disabled counterparts.

 ```html
 <igx-grid [data]="data" [rowEditable]="true" [primaryKey]="'ID'">